telerik/xaml-docs/knowledge-base/kb-gridview-change-control-panel-background.md

 ## Description

-How to change the Background of the RadGridView's ControlPanel.
+How to change the Background color of RadGridView's ControlPanel.

 ## Solution